Great news! KS4 and KS5 monitoring are now available in Connect Interactive.

 These grades are not intended to place a limit on achievement.
-They are minimum targets which some students will exceed.
+They are minimum expectations which some students will exceed.
 They are based on national statistics which include the achievements of all students.
 By working closely with your teachers you can challenge yourself to be ambitious and to meet or exceed the grades achieved by previous groups of students.

 The Alps system is based on a powerful educational philosophy which emphasises encouraging high aspirations for all students.
 Our reports are intended for internal use by schools and colleges to measure the value added progress of GCSE, A level and BTEC students.

 We provide a framework for schools and colleges to use when setting targets with their students.
-This is based on setting students a minimum target of matching the achievements of the top 25% of similar ability students based on our national benchmarks.
+This is based on setting students a minimum expectation of matching the achievements of the top 25% of similar ability students based on our national benchmarks.
 The Alps target grades are not intended to place a limit on achievement, they are a minimum target grade which some students will aim to exceed.
 Some schools and colleges may share these targets directly with their students, while others may incorporate them into their own target setting and monitoring methodologies.